 Five years ago she was fortunate to take an expedition to Antarctica where she experienced zodiac tours of wildlife and glacier climbing.
 To experience the white continent firsthand, was a life changing exposure to the forces of nature which she wanted to express in music, She wrote one movement but felt the force of the journey hadn’t been adequately communicated.
 With the receipt of WSMTA’s Commission this year, she was finally able to complete the suite of four piano pieces.
 The first movement is Stasis –Harmonius Balance which communicates the beauty, passion and melancholy of being spiritually as well as harmonically “stuck.”
 The second is Volitilizations –South American Journey where melancholy is vaporized and the flurry of anticipatory emotions begin.
 Passages –Antarctic Winds represents the two day crossing through the challenging Drake Pasasage with shrieking 100 mph winds.
 The final movement Awakening –Zodiac Scenes describes overwhelming and transcendent beauty of the pristine landscape, the frolicking wildlife and cracking of glaciers.
 Keva looks forward to sharing this musical experience with our members at the Vancouver Conference.

-Ms. Vaughan-McMorrow’s composition will be heard on June 21, 2018 at 4:00 p.m. in the Fort Vancouver Ballroom at the Young Composers Project and Commissioned Composer Recital as part of the WSMTA-OMTA Joint Conference at the Heathman Lodge in Vancouver WA.
+Ms. Vaughan-McMorrow’s composition was heard on June 21, 2018 at the Young Composers Project and Commissioned Composer Recital as part of the WSMTA-OMTA Joint Conference at the Heathman Lodge in Vancouver WA.